Menu

 You can also access a few points along the trail by car.
 The northern sections past Camp Bay are inaccessible as Kenepuru Road ends there.
 Beware that Kenepuru Road is very, very, very windy and takes ages to drive.

-HOW TO PLAN YOUR HIKE ON THE QUEEN CHARLOTTE TRACK
+HOW TO PLAN A SELF-MANAGED HIKE ON THE QUEEN CHARLOTTE TRACK

 If making your own logistics arrangements for the Queen Charlotte Track doesn’t scare you, you’ll need to organise the following:

-1. Accommodation for one night in Picton pre-hike (and post-hike depending on your plans)
+1. Accommodation in Picton: Book one night pre-hike (and post-hike depending on your plans).

-2. Boat transfer to/from the hike (water taxi to Ship Cove from Picton; bus/water taxi from Anakiwa)
+2. Boat Transfers: Organise a water taxi to Ship Cove from Picton; bus or water taxi from Anakiwa.

-3. Luggage transfer each day (unless you want to camp or carry everything)
+3. Luggage Transfers: Arrange for each day (unless you want to camp or carry everything).

-4. Accommodation/campsite for each night on the trail
+4. Track Accommodation: Book your lodges, cabins or campsites for each night on the trail.

-A word of caution: You have to be prepared for things to go wrong and to rearrange things.
+A Word of Caution: Be prepared for things to go wrong and to have to rearrange things.
 Travel insurance is obviously a very good idea if you’re making your own bookings.

 One of the accommodation providers cancelled on us (due to flood damage) so I had to find alternative accommodation for one night.
 Not an easy feat given limited options along the track.
 It actually turned out better than initially planned but I didn’t know that at the time.